By Dr. Mercola

 Diabetes rates for both adults and children are climbing out of control and one in four Americans either have diabetes or pre-diabetes.
-Unfortunately, by following conventional medical advise, you could be putting yourself on the path toward life-threatening health problems—and even premature death.
+Unfortunately, by following conventional medical advice, you could be putting yourself on the path toward life-threatening health problems—and even premature death.

-We are in the Midst of a Diabetes Epidemic
+We Are in the Midst of a Diabetes Epidemic